When is Little Nightmares 2 released? What’s it about? Is there a trailer? - TheNewsTrace

-Little Nightmares proved to be a hidden indie gem when it launched with 2017, mixing a darkish horror-themed setting, lovable artwork design and addictive puzzle-platforming to great impact.
-It’s no shock then that a sequel is on the best way, promising a few of the finest nightmares in gaming as you assist miniature protagonists by a darkish and harmful world.
+Little Nightmares proved to be a hidden indie gem when it launched with 2017, mixing a darkish horror-themed setting, lovely artwork design and addictive puzzle-platforming to fantastic impact.
+It’s no shock then that a sequel is on the way in which, promising among the finest nightmares in gaming as you assist miniature protagonists by a darkish and harmful world.

-Right here’s all the pieces we all know up to now about this child-like horror…
+Right here’s the whole lot we all know up to now about this child-like horror…

 When will Little Nightmares 2 be launched?

-Like many upcoming video games, Little Nightmares 2 is slated for launch in 2020 however presently has no actual launch date.
+Like many upcoming video games, Little Nightmares 2 is slated for launch in 2020 however at the moment has no precise launch date.

 What consoles and platforms will Little Nightmares 2 be launched on?